syntevo/docs/src/SmartGit/Manual/GUI/AdvancedSettings/Low-Level-Properties.md

 ### smartgit.license.defaultPath

 By default, SmartGit will look for a "default" license file in the [installation default directory](../../Installation/Company-wide-installation.md).
-You can use this system property to specify a different **file system path** for the default license to look for.
+You can use this low-level property to specify a different **file system path** for the default license to look for.

 #### Example